 Several 1970s clothing styles are represented in the collection, ranging from the elegant eveningwear of Louis Féraud to the punk-inspired fashions of Vivienne Westwood and Zandra Rhodes, and from the innovative printing techniques of Roberto Cavalli to distinctive hippie dresses and disco clothes.
 The 1980s are embodied by the power-look designs of Karl Lagerfeld, Emanuel Ungaro and Thierry Mugler, the innovative Japanese silhouettes of Yohji Yamamoto, Comme des Garçons, Hanaï Mori, Kansai Yamamoto and Kenzo, and the Italian look of Versace and Armani.

 The 1990s are characterised by the eye-catching designs of Dolce & Gabbana, Christian Lacroix, John Galliano and Alexander McQueen.
 Naturally, the Hasselt Fashion Museum collection also includes creations by several twenty-first-century designers such as Viktor & Rolf.

-Belgian and Luxembourg designers
+Belgian and Limburg designers

 The museum pays special attention to the history of Belgian fashion.
 Early Belgian fashion history is represented by pieces from Maison Hirsch and Vaxelaire-Claes, fashion houses such as Liétart, Valens and Nathan, and the work of stylists like Jules François Crahay for Nina Ricci and France Andrevie for Laurent Vicci.